Fohdeesha/lab-docu/docs/perc.md

 ### Option 2: Disable ThirdPartyPCIFanResponse using RACADM via SSH

-Connect to port 22 on your iDRAC's IP address using your preferred SSH client.
+Connect to port 22 on your iDRAC's IP address using your preferred SSH client (you may need to enable SSH in the iDRAC web menu under iDRAC settings > Network > Services tab).

 To disable ThirdPartyPCIFanResponse, run the following command via the SSH client:
 ```